 It's unlikely that Bell's Premium 78, which is rarely seen today, achieved much currency.
 It was has last record.
 Returning to his hometown, Bell spent the rest of his career playing piano bars.
 He died in Peoria on December 31, 1987.

 There is a 78-rpm release on Master 102 that we presume is of Miracle / Premium orgin, as the earlier Memphis Slim releases on Master were.
 It contains two R&B numbers by Jack Cooley and Orchestra.
 We don't currently know of any other 100 series releases on the Master label.
 Besides the Master 102 release, which we know from copies in the collections of Tom Kelly and Robert Javors, Tom Kelly and several other collectors have the same two Cooley sides, with the same matrix numbers—on C&G 102.
-We're listing its session-mate C&G 101 here as well, which turns up less often; we also wonder whether it had a counterpart on Master 101.
+We're listing its session-mate C&G 101 here as well.
+It turns up less often; did it have a counterpart on Master 101 that turns even less often?

 For some 1989 liner notes, writer Bill Dahl interviewed Bob Koester, who recalled that Jack Cooley was popularly known as "Cowboy Jack" because of his preference for cowboy hats.
 A title like "Mr. Two-Gun Pete," which is actually a blues about a black policeman, certainly goes with the hats.
 Cooley shows up in the records of Musicians Union Local 208 on September 21, 1944, when his 4-week contract with the Ritz Lounge (35th and South Parkway) was accepted and filed.
 In February 1945 Cooley was the featured performer at the Subway Lounge (35th and Indiana), and in May he was back playing at the somewhat more upscale Ritz Lounge.
 In September he was working the Stairway to the Stars.
 That same year, he made his first records for J. Mayo Williams' hole-in-the-wall operation: "Time to Think" by Jack Cooley and the Cooley Boys was released on Chicago 101 (with a vocal by Ann Sorter McCoy on the flip side), while Ebony 1010 consisted of "Half Way Round the Clock" and "Cooley Rock" by Jack Cooley and His Cooley Boys.
 A coupling of "Half Way Round the Clock" with another Ann Sorter number ("Bad Stuff") was released in 1946 on 20th Century 20-51; the Philadelphia-based label had struck up a commercial alliance with Williams.

 After completing his C&G session, Cooley could be found at the Hob Nob Lounge and Toad's Pair o' Dice, two establishments with which he inked "indefinite" contracts in August 1950 (they were accepted and filed by Musicians Union Local 208 on August 3).
 In 1951 or 1952, Cooley recorded two singles for the Nashboro label.
-Then, like so many other artists who had recorded for Lew Simpkins, he followed the A&R man over to United and in 1953 cut some sides on the States subsidiary.
+Cooley then followed Lew Simpkins over to United and in 1953 cut some sides on the States subsidiary.
 Cooley would continue to work the Chicago clubs regularly for the remainder of the decade.

 Premium's output during 9 months of 1950 was a respectable 59 sides (a little more than Aristocrat/Chess recorded that year).